 Liber Iesus and Treatise on Grammar by Donatus

-On the upbringing of the young Maximilian Sforza, son of the Duke of Milan: Latin grammar with wonderful miniatures
+On the upbringing of the young Maximilian Sforza, son of the powerful Duke of Milan: Latin grammar combined with late antique moral concepts and refined Renaissance miniatures

 1. A Latin grammar book is combined with a moralistic treatise in this splendid and extremely rare primer